ga-wdi-boston/orientation/README.md

 -   Explore a non-relational database, MongoDB, and integrate it into Express using the Mongoose Objext-Document Mapper.
 Use Express middleware to add new features to Express apps
--   _Project 3_ : Build second full-stack application a group
+-   _Project 3_ : Build your second full-stack application as a group

 **UNIT 4**